palmcivet7/cyfrin-security-course/4-puppy-raffle-audit/audit-data/report-example.md

 ### [H-1] Reentrancy attack in `PuppyRaffle::refund()` means all funds can be stolen

-**Description:** The `PuppyRaffle::refund` function does nto follow CEI (Checks, Effects, Interactions) and as a result, enables participants to drain the contract balance.
+**Description:** The `PuppyRaffle::refund` function does not follow CEI (Checks, Effects, Interactions) and as a result, enables participants to drain the contract balance.

 In the `PuppyRaffle::refund` function, we first make an external call to the `msg.sender` address and only after making that external call do we update the `PuppyRaffle::players` array.